-1. How does a person initiate a review of an unfavorable decision on a claim and what are the time limits?
+1. How does a person request a review of an unfavorable decision on a claim and what are the time limits?

-For all claims under the Railroad Retirement and Railroad Unemployment Insurance Acts there is a three-stage review and appeals process within the RRB.
+For all claims under the Railroad Retirement Act and Railroad Unemployment Insurance Act there is a three-stage review and appeals process within the RRB.

-An individual dissatisfied with the initial decision on his or her claim may first request reconsideration from the RRB unit which issued that decision.
-An individual has 60 days from the date on which notice of the initial decision is mailed to the claimant to file a written request for reconsideration.
+A person dissatisfied with the initial decision on his or her claim may first request a review by the RRB’s reconsideration section.
+He or she has 60 days from the date on which notice of the initial decision is mailed to him or her to file a written request for reconsideration.
 This step is mandatory before an appeal may be filed with the RRB’s Bureau of Hearings and Appeals.

-In cases involving overpayments under the Railroad Retirement Act, an individual has the right to request waiver of recovery and also a personal conference.
-For cases involving overpayments under the Railroad Unemployment Insurance Act, if the case involves a benefit overpayment of more than 10 times the maximum daily benefit rate, the claimant may request a waiver of recovery.
+In cases involving overpayments under the Railroad Retirement Act, individuals have the right to request waiver of recovery, in addition to reconsideration of the overpayment decision.
+They may also elect to have a personal conference as part of that request, if they are currently entitled to an RRB annuity.
+For cases involving overpayments under the Railroad Unemployment Insurance Act, the claimant may request a waiver of recovery if the case involves a benefit overpayment of more than 10 times the maximum daily benefit rate.
 In order for recovery of the overpayment to be deferred while a waiver request is pending, the waiver request must be in writing and filed within 60 days from the date on which notice of the overpayment was mailed to the beneficiary.
 A request for waiver received after 60 days will be considered but will not defer collection of the overpayment, and any amount of the overpayment recovered prior to the date on which the waiver request is filed will not be subject to waiver.

 2. What are the second and third stages of the appeals process and their time limits?